-Lewis Rocks Loop Trail is a 3.5 mile moderately trafficked loop trail located near Biglerville, Pennsylvania that features beautiful wild flowers and is rated as moderate.
-The trail offers a number of activity options and is accessible year-round.
-Dogs are also able to use this trail.
+Lewis Rocks Loop Trail [PRIVATE PROPERTY] is a 2.8 mile moderately trafficked loop trail located near Biglerville, Pennsylvania that offers the chance to see wildlife and is rated as moderate.
+The trail is primarily used for hiking and is accessible year-round.

 Beautiful waterfalls, long rocky ridgeline (perfect for bouldering)

 This is my favorite hike in the world, but I'm probably being a little biased :p There's a beautiful rhododendron forest along the creek at the foot of the incline, and the hike up the mountain stream makes it a perfect hike during that unbearable summer heat!
 I've run into a few other hikers here and there, but I just did a snowy winter hike and saw only footprints.
 The outcrop at the top gives you a 360 degree view of nothing but sky and trees.
 Amazing!

 Very scenic to hike up the stream, but beware of the posted signs.
 Also, not well marked at all.
 Beautiful views from the top.